13 Holiday Treats for Diabetics

-From Christmas parties to New Year’s Eve celebrations, the last thing you want to do is worry about fitting yummy foods and drinks into your diabetic diet plan… But with these 13 healthier-for-you snacks for diabetics, you can breathe easy this holiday season!
+The last thing you want to do is worry about fitting yummy foods into your diabetic diet plan over the holidays.
+But with these 13 holiday treats diabetics, you can breathe easy this season!

 The holidays are a time to spend with family and friends, which tends to be mostly gathered around delicious foods and drinks.
 So really the last thing you want to do is worry about just how much those sweet treats and snacks may fit into your diabetic diet plan…

 But breathe easy and enjoy the desirable flavors of these 13 healthier-for-you snacks for diabetics and those simple trying to stick to health goals this holiday season!

 13 Diabetic Treats and Snacks for the Holidays

 1. Veggie Wreath with Greek Yogurt Ranch Dip